Snackmonger/aristoxenus/docs/devlog.rst

 ==========
 Sequences
 ---------
-I began to work on the sequences module.
+I began to sketch out the sequences module.
 Basically this allows us to refer to notes within an interval structure as ordered items in a list, which can repeat or be omitted, and can come in any order.
 The permutation module is meant to expose the various forms that an interval structure can express, then the sequence module assigns an order to the notes in a given form.
 Eventually, I will write a system for incorporating rhythm and dynamics, so that the sequence of notes can also express things like downbeats and tied notes, which the improvisation module will use to decide whether a particular